 “It doesn’t matter which market you’re looking at, whether it’s a California market or the Texas markets.
 One thing is quite clear across the market space and in North America,” he said.
 “Consumers have prevalence and expanding interest and desire and demand for low-emissions energy.”

 Murrell has known about these trends for years.
 So have state lawmakers, but that hasn’t stopped them from trying to save the coal economy this legislative session.
-Several bills aimed at slowing coal’s decline in Wyoming have passed both the State House and Senate, with a few gaining approval from Governor Gordon.
+Several bills aimed at slowing coal’s decline in Wyoming passed both the State House and Senate, and gained approval from Governor Gordon.
 Several senators explained in a lengthy debate in late March why it’s so critical that these bills pass.